wh00p/Emby-fix-dateadded-gpl/README.md

 3. "winston": "^3.3.3",
 4. "winston-daily-rotate-file": "^4.5.5"

-# Configuration befor starting
+# Before starting
+1. Do a backup of your library!
-1. Configure the api key in /src/data/mb-api-token.json
+2. Configure the api key in /src/data/mb-api-token.json
-2. Configure "embyUserId", "embyDeviceId", "embyMusicAlbumParentId", "embyServerHost" and "embyServerPort" in /src/data/mb-device-config.json
+3. Configure "embyUserId", "embyDeviceId", "embyMusicAlbumParentId", "embyServerHost" and "embyServerPort" in /src/data/mb-device-config.json

 ## API key
 Please follow the guide here: https://github.com/MediaBrowser/Emby/wiki/Api-Key-Authentication and paste the API key in the json file.